svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-basics.md

 # Transaction Basics

-A _Transaction_ is the only way to modify the XRP Ledger.
+A _Transaction_ is the only way to modify the SGY Ledger.
 Transactions are only final if signed, submitted, and accepted into a validated ledger version following the [consensus process](consensus.html).
 Some ledger rules also generate _[pseudo-transactions](pseudo-transaction-types.html)_, which aren't signed or submitted, but still must be accepted by consensus.
-Transactions that fail are also included in ledgers because they modify balances of XRP to pay for the anti-spam [transaction cost][].
+Transactions that fail are also included in ledgers because they modify balances of SGY to pay for the anti-spam [transaction cost][].

 Transactions can do more than just send money.
-In addition to supporting various [Payment Types](payment-types.html), transactions in the XRP Ledger are also used to rotate [cryptographic keys](cryptographic-keys.html), manage other settings, and trade in the XRP Ledger's [decentralized exchange](decentralized-exchange.html).
+In addition to supporting various [Payment Types](payment-types.html), transactions in the SGY Ledger are also used to rotate [cryptographic keys](cryptographic-keys.html), manage other settings, and trade in the SGY Ledger's [decentralized exchange](decentralized-exchange.html).
 The [`rippled` API reference](rippled-api.html) has a complete [list of transaction types](transaction-types.html).

 ### Identifying Transactions